-What to Bring to the Hospital
+What to Bring to the Hospital for a Radical Cystectomy

 So, you have been diagnosed with bladder cancer and are having a radical cystectomy.
-Your head is probably in a whirl right now with fear, anxiety, and relief that finally you are going to get rid of this "thing" inside you.
+Your head is probably in a whirl right now with fear, anxiety, and relief that, finally, you are going to get rid of this "thing" inside you.

 Firstly, after the operation your abdomen is going to be swollen.
 This is perfectly normal.
 Your insides have just been through a major operation.
 You are also going to have your new stoma and various drips and lines.
-So with this in mind a two piece is best, pyjamas to start with.
+So with this in mind, a 2-piece is best, pajamas to start with.
 This makes it easier for hospital staff to keep a check on your stoma and pouch and keeps a little modesty with your top half remaining covered.

 The day after surgery

-After a day or so you will want to shower and maybe change into some day clothes.
-Again, I would recommend 2 piece like sweat pants and t-shirt, nothing too fitted, and make sure you allow for the swollen tummy, so a size bigger is really a good idea.
-I initially took 3 sets of pyjamas and 3 sets of comfortable daywear plus a dressing gown and slippers.
+After a day or so, you will want to shower and maybe change into some day clothes.
+Again, I would recommend 2 pieces like sweatpants and a t-shirt, nothing too fitted, and make sure you allow for the swollen tummy, so a size bigger is really a good idea.
+I initially took 3 sets of pajamas and 3 sets of comfortable daywear, plus a dressing gown and slippers.

 I found that a full brief, yes, your big old granny knickers worked best.
-Again at least one size bigger were best as they offered a little support for my stoma and pouch.
+Again at least one size bigger was best, as they offered a little support for my stoma and pouch.
 I took 6 pairs in with me, which seemed about right.
 Once your tummy has gone down, you can then look at what is best for you.
-There are various sites that do specific underwear for stoma’s.
+There are various options of specific underwear for stomas.
 There's some really nice stuff out there for us ostomates, so don't think you are stuck with those granny knickers forever.

 So clothing out of the way, you are gonna need all your usual toiletries, maybe even treat yourself to some nice new ones.
 Let's face it, you deserve it!
-Here’s what I took:

 - Toothbrush and toothpaste